Refugee Immigration Ministry: Spiritual Care Givers

 RIM’s first program, composed of visiting immigrant detainees in the custody of the U.S. Immigration and Customs Enforcement (ICE).
 Spiritual Care Givers are from many cultures, speak many languages, and go into the facilities to listen.
 By offering spiritual care in the detention facilities, those who have been forgotten and are isolated by language are shown that the community has not forgotten.

 RIM has trained over 80 people to be Spiritual Care Givers.
 They see an average of 50 persons per month through their visitation in several New England facilities.

 The training is offered annually and includes: active listening skills, prison culture, orientation to ICE, culture shock, trauma and legal issues.
-This training process has been shared across the country at the request of the Church World Service in Tuscan, AZ, New York, NY, Miami, FL, and Batavia, NY.
+This training process has been shared across the country at the request of the Church World Service in Tuscan, Arizona, New York, New York, Miami, Florida, and Batavia, New York.
 Each volunteer is supported by monthly group supervision and individual debriefing.

 The Spiritual Care Givers program has been selected by the Detention Watch Network to become the model for the country for this kind of volunteer chaplaincy program.

 RIM has trained over 80 people to be Spiritual Care Givers.
 They see an average of 50 persons per month through their visitation in several New England facilities.